cmhughes/latexindent.pl/documentation/sec-indent-config-and-settings.rst

 ``latexindent.pl`` loads the settings files in the following order:

-:index:`switches;-l in relation to other settings`
+.. index:: switches;-l in relation to other settings

 #. ``defaultSettings.yaml`` is always loaded, and can not be renamed;